tdurouchoux/dsview_vault/topics/Concept/Generative AI.md

 ---
-date: '2022-10-13'
+date: '2024-09-25'
 type: Concept
 ---

-Applications of AI focused on generating content, including video, text, and coding.
+Intelligent systems and applications focused on generating content, including video, text, and coding, using generative AI techniques.